Share this post:

 Are you in Athens and having just a couple of days to visit a short-distance destination, which can offer you both breathtaking landscapes and archaeological sites of exceptional historical significance?
 Stop thinking about it –Peloponnese is the right place for you!

-The Peloponnesian peninsula has been inhabited since the early antiquity.
+The Peloponnesian peninsula has been inhabited since early antiquity.
 During the Bronze Age used to constitute the cradle of mythical civilizations.
-Its strong presence through the centuries is enough to create a wide range of historical sites to visit and a lots of chances to learn about the ancient Greek history!
+Its strong presence through the centuries is enough to create a wide range of historical sites to visit and lots of chances to learn about ancient Greek history!

 Grab your camera and let the adventure begin:

 #1st stop: Ancient Corinth

 Ancient Corinth was one of the most prominent towns in the ancient world.
 Nowadays, you can find a museum with exhibits from the Classic and Roman periods.
 Some of the places worth seeing are hands down, the magnificent ancient temple of Apollo, the ancient fountain “Pirene” with waters still running to this day as well as the ruins of the Ancient Theatre.

 Mycenae, the richest and most important town of the ancient Greece and Peloponnese, is definitely worth being in your list.
 Here, you will find some very well-preserved sites.
 The Cyclopean Walls, the Treasury of Atreus and the Lion Gate are some must-see.
 If you have some extra time, don’t miss out to visit the Archaeological Museum or the famous ancient theatre of Epidaurus which is located only 40 km away.